Flexible Manufacturing Systems (FMS): Definition, Types, Objectives, Components Database

 1. Machine Flexibility

-It is the capability to adapt a given machine in the system to a wide range of production operations and the part styles.
-The greater the range of operations and the part styles greater will be the machine flexibility.
+It is the capability to adapt a given machine in the system to a wide range of production operations and t part styles.
+The greater the range of operations, and part styles greater will be the machine flexibility.
 The various factors on which machine flexibility depends are the Setup or changeover time Ease with which the part-programs can be downloaded to the machines Tool storage capacity of machines Skill and the versatility of workers in the systems.

 2. Production Flexibility